 Instruction to ax editor: please make the following changes on P101/L40 in Clause 26.3.9.3:

-has the value given in Table 22-8 (Tone scaling factor and guard interval duration values for PHY fields(11ac)).
+has the value given in Table26-13 (Tone scaling factor and guard interval duration values for HE PPDU fields.

 Instruction to ax editor: please make the following changes on P102/L24 in Clause 26.3.9.4:

-has the value given in Table 22-8 (Tone scaling factor and guard interval duration values for PHY fields(11ac) ).
+has the value given in Table 26-13 (Tone scaling factor and guard interval duration values for PHY HE PPDU fields).

 Instruction to ax editor: please make additional changes to Table 26-13 in Clause 26.3.9.4, changes are highlighted in “Yellow”: